PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

 ### Scaling the VM-Series

 The managed instance group created by Terraform sets the minimum and the maximum number of VM-Series replicas to `1`.
-In this section, modify the minimum and the maximum number of replicas to manually increase the number of running firewalls.
+Modify the minimum and the maximum number of replicas to manually increase the number of running firewalls.

 1. Update the Autoscaling replica count through the Google Console or with Terraform.